Main Navigation - Mobile

 I. USDA SCHOOL MEALS AND SNACKS

-School meals will include a variety of healthy choices while accommodating special dietary needs and ethnic and cultural food preferences.
-All schools shall participate in the USDA school breakfast and school lunch programs.
-Schools eligible for the Fruit and Vegetable program will apply to implement this program.
-The schools will make every effort to eliminate any social stigma attached to, and prevent the over-identification of, students who are eligible for free and reduced-priced meals.
+Richfield Public Schools participates in the Minnesota Free School Meals Program, and therefore, all enrolled students will be offered one breakfast and one lunch at no charge while at school regardless of their meal balance.
 Food and nutrition services will utilize electronic identification and payment systems and promote the availability of school meals to all students.
-The schools will also make every effort to eliminate any social stigma attached to negative meal balance.
+The schools will make every effort to eliminate any social stigma attached to negative meal balance.
 Under no circumstances shall any student be turned away from a USDA meal.
-Under no circumstances shall any student receive restricted choice related to USDA meal options provided to students (see guidelines 112.2).
+Under no circumstances shall any student receive restricted choice related to USDA meal options provided to students (see Administrative Guideline 112.2).

 A. USDA Standards for Meals and Food Service Staff

-- All foods and beverages made available on campus (including concessions, school stores, a la carte cafeteria items, etc.) during the school day shall be consistent with the current USDA Dietary Guidelines for Americans and applicable federal rules and regulations.
+All foods and beverages made available on campus (including concessions, school stores, a la carte cafeteria items, etc.) during the school day shall be consistent with the current USDA Dietary Guidelines for Americans and applicable federal rules and regulations.

 1. All such items shall be appropriate to the school setting.

-The Director of Food and Nutrition Services shall be responsible for the school district’s food service program.
-Duties shall include monitoring nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA Dietary Guidelines for Americans.
+The director of food and nutrition services shall be responsible for the District’s food service program.
+Duties shall include monitoring nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA Dietary Guidelines for Americans, as well as any additional state nutrition standards that go beyond USDA requirements.
 The school meal programs will be administered by a dietician or nutritionist with school meal experience.
-If the district does not employ staff with this expertise, consultants will be used.
-The schools shall provide the opportunity for continuing professional development for all food and nutrition service personnel.
-All food and nutrition service staff will be provided training on USDA meal plans/reimbursable meals so they can properly advise students as to the meal components they may/must take, as well as cooking techniques, recipe implementation, sanitation, and food safety;
+If the District does not employ staff with this expertise, consultants will be used.

-All menus will be reviewed by the Director of Food and Nutrition.
+All menus will be reviewed by the director of food and nutrition.
 When this is not feasible, sample USDA menus or USDA software for menu review may be used.

 B. Meal Environment

-- Meals will be served in a clean and pleasant setting and under appropriate supervision.
+Meals will be served in a clean and pleasant setting and under appropriate supervision.
 Rules for safe behavior will be consistently enforced.

-- Schools will make every effort to provide students with sufficient time to eat after sitting down (approximately 20 minutes) for school meals and will schedule meal periods at appropriate times during the school day.
+Schools will make every effort to provide students with sufficient time to eat after sitting down (approximately 20 minutes) for school meals and will schedule meal periods at appropriate times during the school day.

-- The elementary schools, grades K-5, are encouraged to schedule recess time before lunch when possible.
+The elementary schools, grades K-5, are encouraged to schedule recess time before lunch when possible.

-- Tutoring, club, or organizational meetings or activities will not be scheduled during mealtimes, unless students may eat during such activities.
+Tutoring, club, or organizational meetings or activities will not be scheduled during mealtimes, unless students may eat during such activities.

-- The schools shall work to provide students access to hand washing or hand sanitizing before they eat meals or snacks and teachers, food and nutrition and school staff will remind students to make use of them.
+The schools shall work to provide students access to hand washing or hand sanitizing before they eat meals or snacks, and teachers, food and nutrition and school staff will remind students to make use of them.

-- Information on the nutritional content and ingredients of meals will be found on menus, in school newsletters and/or the district web-site.
+Information on the nutritional content and ingredients of meals will be found on menus, in school newsletters and/or the District website.
 Parents/guardians and students will be informed that information is available and information shall be kept up-to-date.

 C. Meal Promotion

-- Foods served as part of the Before and Aftercare (childcare) programs run by the school must meet USDA standards if they are reimbursable under a school meals program.
-Otherwise they must meet the nutrition standards for competitive foods outlined below.
-Foods served as part of the Before and Aftercare (child care) programs run by an outside organization (e.g., YMCA) must meet the district’s nutrition standards for competitive foods outlined below.
+Foods served as part of the before and aftercare (childcare) programs run by the school must meet USDA standards if they are reimbursable under a school meals program.
+Otherwise, they must meet the nutrition standards for competitive foods outlined below.
+Foods served as part of the before and aftercare (childcare) programs run by an outside organization (e.g., YMCA) must meet the District’s nutrition standards for competitive foods outlined below.

 II.
 FOOD AND BEVERAGES OUTSIDE REIMBURSABLE MEALS